Per- and polyfluoroalkyl substances (PFAS)

 What are wastewater solids?

 AlexRenew solids go through an extensive process for treatment.
 They are thickened to reduce water content, pasteurized to kill harmful pathogens, digested to reduce volume and odors, and then spun in centrifuges to remove additional water before the final product is hauled away.
+AlexRenew is investing $355 million to diversify our solids program so that future biosolids can be dried and used for bioenergy.

 Image